NREL/OpenStudio-user-documentation/docs/reference/parametric_analysis_tool_2.md

 Once the symbol changes to the green document symbol the measure has been downloaded.

-- It will typically move to the top of the list, but ou can click column headers to sort by other attributes.
+- It will typically move to the top of the list, but you can click column headers to sort by other attributes.
 - If there are online updates to a local BCL measure the "Update" column will have a an symbol you can click to update your local copy of the measure.
-- Clicking the green docment symbol will create a copy of the measure in your "MyMeasures" directory.
+- Clicking the green document symbol will create a copy of the measure in your "MyMeasures" directory.

 [comment]: # (remove this comment once the corrupted meaasure.xml issue is fixed.
 Item #64 on 2.0 google doc.)